ThomasJScott3/Housing-Market-Project-1/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ThomasJScott3/Housing-Market-Project-1/main/Images/Investor_vs_Cashout_Plot.png"></p>
-Cash-out refinances by investors were a secondary objective of ours.
+Cash-out refinances by investors were a another objective of ours.
 Our hypothesis was that real estate speculators such as house flippers would have caused the rate of cash-out refinances to increase.
 In the heatmap section below, we show that there is a correlation.
 But as the visual above demonstrates, the practice did not cause a massive spike in of cash-out refinance volume relative to the 2000s.

 #### Seaborn Heatmaps